[Originally published: Oct. 25, 2021. Updated: May 20, 2022]

 Vaccination also, Dr. Murray adds, allows children to return to regular activities with less risk.

-“That includes indoor dining, more activities with other children, and eventually removing masks, which some schools have already begun to do,” he says.
+“That includes indoor dining and more activities with other children,” he says.
 “The more children we get vaccinated, the faster we can all return to normal activities.”